 Can birthmarks be removed?

 Yes.
 Most types of birthmarks can be removed with laser treatments.
 The laser used depends upon the type and colour of the birthmark being removed.
-In some rare cases, it might be necessary to undergo surgery to remove a birthmark.
+In some rare cases and depending on the size, surgical excision might be necessary to remove a birthmark.

 Are birthmarks always permanent?

 No, some types of birthmark fade and even completely disappear with age.

 Can I have a birthmark removed on the NHS?

 Only if it is affecting your health.
 If you want a birthmark removed for cosmetic reasons, you are unlikely to be able to do this on the NHS and will probably have to pay for it to be removed privately.